- Open Source CEO by Bill Kerr

 Early years

-Jensen, or Jen-Hsun, was born in Feb, 1963, in Tainan, Taiwan.
+Jensen, or Jen-Hsun, was born in February 1963 in Tainan, Taiwan.
 He and his family moved to Thailand when he was five, before he and his brother were shipped off to live with an uncle in Tacoma, Washington.
-Jensen was growing up on US soil from the ripe of age nine.
+Jensen was growing up on US soil from the ripe age of nine.

 While at LSI Logic, Jensen learned how to master the intricacies of custom semiconductor and ASIC technology, honing his skills in large-scale integration and pushing the boundaries of chip design.
 He also gained experience collaborating with cross-functional teams and understanding the evolving needs of the electronics industry.